Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/skeletal.rst

 The docstring for this class lists:

 * The common name for this, if a corresponding match can be found Wikipedia, use that name and link to it.
-* links to the WMA reference we found before.
+* A link to the WMA reference we found before.
 * If there is a corresponding SymPy, mpmath, or SciPy function, then link to that
 * A HTML "definition list" to enclose the definition of each form that can appear
 * User-Oriented Examples.